QuanTomBit/MasteringC/README.md

 \
 Comparisons between signed and unsigned values are machine dependent because they depend on the sizes of various integer types.

+## Functions

+Functions are used to seperate chunks of code into reusable, readable blocks.
+Function definitions take the following form: \
+&nbsp;&nbsp;&nbsp;return-type function-name(argument declarations) { \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;declarations and statements \
+&nbsp;&nbsp;&nbsp;} \

+Not all functions must take arguments, and if the return-type is omitted, then it is assumed to be `int`. \
+The keyword `return` is used to send back the resulting value of the expression following it.
+Note that this value may be ignored by the calling function which execution returns to. \
+A function **prototype** declares the return-type, name, and parameters of a function in order to ensure calls to the function, and the structure of the function itself, are of the correct form/type.
+Parenthesis indicate that a declaration is that of a function, and if the parenthesis are empty, then no arguments are passed to the function.
+However, it' sbest practice to fill the parenthesis with
+`void` when it does not take arguments unless compatibility with older programs is an issue. \

 ## Useful Libraries

 `<limits.h>`/`<float.h>` - Contain symbolic constants for the sizes of different types, as well as various machine properties. \